ÌìÌì³Ô¹Ï

 DI Exhibits

-Design Innovation is accepting exhibit proposals for installation in the DI Gallery for Fall 2024.
+Design Innovation is accepting exhibit proposals for installation in the DI Gallery.
 The proposal process is open to all ÌìÌì³Ô¹Ï State students, staff, faculty, alumni, and affiliates and offers the opportunity to publicly display artwork, design, research, or fabrication projects within the DI HUB.
 Exhibitions can be a work in progress, finished expression, example of technological or scientific innovations, or other project, but should emphasize cross-disciplinary collaborations and reflect the mission of the Design Innovation Initiative.

 DI Gallery